 Grants Summary

-• Amount is based on library service levels for service population as defined in the SKPL
+• Amount is based on library service levels for service population as defined in the Kansas Public Library Standards.

-• Schedule – funds are available on account and available to spend beginning January 1, 2023, contingent on receipt of the annual agreement.
-Funds must be spent or encumbered by the date specified by the NCKLS Business Manager in early December.
+• Schedule – Funds are available on account and available to spend beginning January 1, of the current year, contingent on receipt of the annual agreement.
+Funds must be spent by December 15 of the current year.

 Per Capita

-• Amount – a combination of a base amount and per capita formula approved by the System board and the population reported in the annual Kansas Public Library Survey.
+• Amount – A formula approved by the System board and the population reported in the annual Public Library Survey.

-• Purpose – to help libraries meet standards in the SKPL that are identified locally and to level funding for the wide population differences in the service level ranges defined in the SKPL.
+• Purpose – To help libraries meet library standards that are identified locally and to level funding for the wide population differences in the service level ranges, defined in the Kansas Public Library Standards.
 The library may use their discretion when it comes to spending these funds.

-• Schedule – Checks will be mailed to the library by mid-May, contingent on receipt of the annual agreement and meeting all eligibility requirements.
+• Schedule – Funds will be mailed to the library in April.

 Postage Grant